help-me-mom/ng-mocks/README.md

       }
     );

-    // ngMocks.input helps to get current value of an input on
+    // ngMocks.input helps to get the current value of an input on
-    // a related debugElement.
+    // a related debugElement without knowing its owner. expect(ngMocks.input(fixture.point, 'value1')).toEqual(
-    expect(ngMocks.input(fixture.point, 'value1')).toEqual(
       'something1'
     );